 The California Native Plant Society (CNPS) is a statewide non-profit organization of amateurs and professionals with a common interest in California's native plants.
 Its principal aims are to preserve the native flora and to add to the knowledge of members and the public at large.

-New 2022 Barbara Rice Intern Sara Bandali Read her Barbara Rice Intern Report posted February 2023
+2022 Barbara Rice Intern Sara Bandali Read her Barbara Rice Intern Report posted February 2023

 Alexis LaFever-Jackson continues to comment on her work as 2020 Barbara Rice Intern in the latest issue of Grasslands. (pp. 17-19) Check it out!